andrewchambers/bupstash/doc/man/bupstash-put.1.md

 Bupstash supports uploading a filesystem that is concurrently being modified with the caveat that bupstash cannot guarantee the filesystem is in a consistent state.
-If bupstash is reading a file or directory while it is concurrently being modified by an application, it may be the case the bupstash snapshot contains data from multiple points in time with the combination being invalid corrupt.
+If bupstash is reading a file or directory while it is concurrently being modified by an application, it may be the case the bupstash snapshot contains data from multiple points in time with the combination potentially being invalid and/or corrupt.

 The only sure way to ensure data consistency is to use in a filesystem with snapshot capabilities.
 Using filesystem snapshots you can create a consistent filesystem view and then perform a bupstash